Cossey/docker/filebackup/README.md

 # File Backup Container

 This container will automatically backup a set of files at the specified interval.
-Will output how long each download and cycle takes to complete and put into a single tar file.
+Will output how long each copy and cycle takes to complete and will put copied files into a single tar file.

+> Everytime this executes the old backup filename specified will be deleted.

 ## Supported Platforms